erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 - _serine_: ['seri:n], 丝氨酸
 - _threonine_: ['θri:əˌni:n], 苏氨酸

+#### 4.2.5 Ionization

-#### Another feature of importance in amino acids is whether they ionize to form charged groups.
+Another feature of importance in amino acids is whether they ionize to form charged groups.

 Residues that ionize are characterized by their _pK_, which indicates at what _pH_ (level of acidity) half of the molecules of that amino acid will have ionized.